Porcini Mushroom Bolognese

-Pour in crushed tomatoes, 1 cup tomato sauce, and 1 tbsp tomato paste.
+Pour in crushed tomatoes and 1 cup tomato sauce (you can add more if you prefer your bolognese saucier).
 Sprinkle in remaining ½-1 tsp sea salt, 1 tsp red chili flakes, and 1 tsp oregano.
 Throw in 6 sprigs of fresh thyme.
-Add ¼ cup of the porcini mushroom water.
+Add ½ cup of the porcini mushroom water.
 Mix the vegetarian bolognese.

 Lower heat to medium low.
 Partially cover the pan with a lid and allow to simmer for 30 minutes.

-After the bolognese has been simmering for 30 minutes, pour in 1 cup of coconut milk.
-Add ¼-½ cup of the pasta water, depending on how much your sauce has thickened or your preference.
+After the bolognese has been simmering for 30 minutes, pour in 1 cup of coconut milk (sometimes I add more so that it’s extra creamy).
+Add ½ cup of the pasta water or more, depending on how much your sauce has thickened or your preference.
 Mix thoroughly.
 Allow to simmer for another 30 minutes partially covered.

 Remove the thyme sprigs from the sauce.
 Serve sauce over pasta.
 Drizzle extra virgin olive oil over your dish.
 Sprinkle with freshly chopped parsley.
 Top with shaved parmesan.